Duck Lake Residence

 Project Description

-The remaining phases of the project will include an update to the entrance with upgraded lighting, an automatic gate, numerous outcroppings, walls & pathways, multiple ‘outdoor rooms,’ an upgraded beach area, lighting and irrigation throughout, as well as fun extras including a beachside tiki bar and firepit area.
-100% of the plant materials will be non-invasive, adapted, or native to Michigan.
+Future phases will include a beachside tiki bar, changing room and an additional firepit area.
+100% of the plant materials are non-invasive, adapted, or native to Michigan.
 Great care is being taken to protect the natural features of the site during construction.
-The entire site is being designed to be low maintenance.
+The entire site is being designed to be low maintenance and ecologically friendly.